International Research Conference

 One important part is that quantum particles are the ultimate constituents of all living and non-living objects.
 These energy states are represented by wave functions (WF).
 Following the principle of Quantum Entanglement (QE), any two or more particles may be linked up in a certain way, and become entangled or coherently coupled for a long time.

 Following are the specialities of homeopathic medicines.
-The research works demonstrating the science behind homeopathy have been carried out in different laboratories and are summarised here in which the following author had been a co-author.
+The research works demonstrating the science behind homeopathy have been carried out in different laboratories and are summarised here.

 A review of basic science research in homeopathy.
 Part II